Q.1. Consider the isoelectronic species, Na+, Mg2+, F– and O2–. The correct order of increasing length of their radii is ______.

 (iv) O2– < F– < Mg2+ < Na+

 All of them are isoelectronic species.
-They have same number of electrons (10).
+They have the same number of electrons (10).
 Their radii would be different because of their different nuclear charges.
 The cation with the greater positive charge will have a smaller radius because of the greater attraction of the electrons to the nucleus.
-Anion with the greater negative charge will have the larger radius.
+Anion with the greater negative charge will have a larger radius.
 In this case, the net repulsion of the electrons will outweigh the nuclear charge and the ion will expand in size.

 Q.2.
-Which of the following is not an actinoid?
+Which of the following is not an Actinoid?